 The Liston B. Ramsey Center for Regional Studies

-The Ramsey Center, named after four-time speaker of the North Carolina House of Representatives, Liston B. Ramsey, is located on the main floor of Renfro Library on the Mars Hill College campus.
+The Ramsey Center, named after four-time speaker of the North Carolina House of Representatives, Liston B. Ramsey, is located on the main floor of Renfro Library on the Mars Hill University campus.
 It houses archival resources for teaching and scholarship in its Southern Appalachian Archives and Appalachian Reading Room.
 Our extensive holdings—photographs, manuscripts, sound recordings, and artifacts—document aspects of mountain life and culture of interest to scholars here and abroad, holdings that have been called some of the finest in the southeastern region of the United States.
 These materials have been and continue to be collected by mountain people dedicated to the preservation of local culture.

 An endowment in support of the Ramsey Center’s Southern Appalachian Archives has been made possible by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.